JunWoo-data/JunWoo-data.github.io/_pages/about.md

 I have a deep understanding in the areas of statistics, economics, and mathematics.
 Possess key insights into end-to-end data pipelines, with the ability to transform, process, and optimize data delivery.
 I also have a demonstrated skill and expertise applying complex statistical and machine learning models to resolve business challenges of all complexities.

 Some of the core strengths I bring to the table include:
+- Project Management
+- Complex Problem-Solving
+- Cross-Functional Collaboration
+- Dashboard Development
 - Data Mining & Analysis
-- Project Management
-- Enterprise Solutions
-- Analytics Platforms
 - Machine Learning
+- Deep Learning
 - Predictive Modeling
-- Dashboard Development
 - Regression & Multivariate Analysis
 - Dimension Reduction Analysis
 - Survival Analysis
 - Nonparametric Statistics
 - Time Series Analysis
-- Cross-Functional Collaboration
-- Complex Problem-Solving
+- Bayesian Statistics

 I am interested in thinking about what information users will need and visualizing it by analyzing related data through statistical and machine learning models.